hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The `ledgerId` is the public ledger key able to verify ledger signatures.
 It is used by both the application and the platform.
-This value should not change during address book changes and its value does not change unless the network goes through a another TSS Genesis process.
+This value should not change during address book changes and its value does not change unless the network goes through a another TSS bootstrap process.
 Since its value is not expected to change, storing it in a singleton Merkle Leaf by itself is appropriate.

+TODO: Protobuf of data

 ##### Consensus Rosters

-It is expected that the TSS-Roster proposal has introduced a 3rd roster in the state called the `Candidate Roster` in addition to the `Active Roster` and the `Previous Roster`.
-These rosters are stored in the state in a singleton.

-This proposal extends the roster data format in two ways:

-1. Each `RosterEntry` has a new long term public EC key called a `tssEcKey` that is needed in the Groth21 algorithm to key rosters.
+This proposal extends the roster data format where each `RosterEntry` has a new long term public EC key called a `tssEcKey` that is used in the Groth21 algorithm.

-The number of shares assigned to each node is calculated from the weight as indicated in a previous section.
+TODO: Protobuf of data

 ##### Key Material (TSS Data Map)

-The TSS Data Map is a singleton Merkle Leaf that is a combined map of all the key material for all rosters that are tracked and the votes by nodes that have validated the key material.
+The TSS Data Map is a Map Merkle Leaf that is a combined map of all the key material for all rosters that are tracked and the votes by nodes that have validated the key material.

 Keys in the TSS Data Map have the following structure: (KeyType, RosterHash, SequenceNumber).